snehilvj/dmc-docs/docs/timeinput/title.md

 Use the `format` prop to specify 12 or 24 hour display and the `withSeconds` prop to display seconds.

-.. exec-block::docs.timeinput.simple
+.. exec::docs.timeinput.simple

 ##### Input Props

 TimeInput supports all props from Input and InputWrapper components such as `radius`, `size`, `required`, etc.

-.. exec-block::docs.timeinput.input
+.. exec::docs.timeinput.input
     :prism: false

 ##### Invalid State And Error

 You can display an error with a red border and add an error message.

-.. exec-block::docs.timeinput.error
+.. exec::docs.timeinput.error